oven-sh/security-provider-template/README.md

 All advisories are always displayed to the user regardless of level.

+### Error Handling

+If your `scan` function throws an error, it will be gracefully handled by Bun, but the installation process **will be cancelled** as a defensive precaution.

 ### Validation

 The template implements simple validation for the sake of keeping the template